 Requip is not approved for use by anyone younger than 18 years old.

 How should I take Requip?

 Take Requip exactly as it was prescribed for you.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-If you are taking immediate-release Requip you should not take extended-release Requip XL at the same time.
+If you are taking immediate-release Requip tablets you should not take the extended-release tablets at the same time.

-Do not crush, chew, or break an extended-release tablet (Requip XL).
-Swallow it whole.
+Do not crush, chew, or break an extended-release Requip XL tablet.
+Swallow the tablet whole.